Get Your Free Printable Gratitude Journal

 When I began practicing intentional gratitude my life changed.
-It didn’t happen overnight, but slowly I was able to become less focused on what I didn’t have and more focused on what I already had.
+It didn’t happen overnight, but slowly I became less focused on what I didn’t have and more focused on what I already had.
 I became less anxious about the things I thought were missing from my life and became more joyful about the incredible life I already had.

 Does it sound like I’m asking you to Pollyanna it up?
-Good, because that’s exactly what I’m telling you do to.
-Sure, it will feel silly at first.
-I’d suggest that you not share your gratitude experiment with anyone who will make you feel silly for doing it.
+Good, because that’s exactly what I’m suggesting you do.
+Sure, it’ll feel silly at first.
+I’d suggest that you not share your gratitude experiment with anyone who will make you feel dumb for doing it.
 This is your path, not theirs.
 Don’t be vulnerable with naysayers.
 Only let in your supporters.

 When I first began intentional gratitude practice it felt like playing the Glad Game.
 (If you haven’t read Pollyanna give it a chance.
 It was a childhood favorite of mine that I reread just last year.
 It’s a lovely book.)
 No, my life wasn’t (and still isn’t) perfect.
 I chose to take my focus off of the areas that were not up to par (unless I had a direct plan of action that would improve them) and instead focus on what was good.

 One of the easiest ways to make gratitude a habit is to keep a gratitude journal.
 Set a specific time every day to record at least one thing for which you are grateful.
-If you keep journaling you will find that stopping at just one thing can be difficult.
-The more you practice gratitude, the more you shine the light on what is right in your life, the more you find that you have to be grateful for.
+If you keep journaling you’ll find that stopping at just one thing can be difficult.
+The more you practice gratitude and the more you shine the light on what’s right in your life, the more you find to be grateful for.

-To help you get started practicing gratitude, I have created a free, printable gratitude journal.
+To help you get started practicing gratitude, I’ve created a free, printable gratitude journal.
 Each page is for one week.
-Each week there is a new, inspirational quote about gratefulness.
+Each week there is a new inspirational quote about gratefulness.